Nutrition Guide for Toddlers

 Cow's milk is low in iron.
 Drinking a lot of cow's milk also can put a toddler at risk for iron deficiency.
 Toddlers who drink a lot of cow's milk may be less hungry and less likely to eat iron-rich foods.
 Milk decreases the absorption of iron and also can irritate the lining of the intestine, causing small amounts of bleeding and the gradual loss of iron in the stool (poop).

 Iron deficiency can affect growth and may lead to learning and behavioral problems.
-And it can lead to anemia (too few red blood cells in the body).
+And it can lead to iron-deficiency anemia (too few red blood cells in the body).
 Iron is needed to make red blood cells, which carry oxygen throughout the body.
 Without enough iron and red blood cells, the body's tissues and organs get less oxygen and don't work as well as they should.

 To help prevent iron deficiency: